Above Ground Above Ground — Do Concrete Pools Need Liners? Complete Guide to Finishes

 Water Chemistry Impact

 Your choice of finish affects water chemistry management.
 Plaster surfaces can contribute calcium to pool water initially, requiring careful monitoring of calcium hardness levels.
-Use a Taylor K-2006 test kit to monitor calcium hardness weekly during the first month after plaster installation.
+Use a reliable calcium hardness test kit (such as the Taylor K-2005 or similar quality test kit) to monitor calcium hardness weekly during the first month after plaster installation.

 Aggregate and tile finishes are more chemically inert but still require proper water balance to prevent scale formation or etching.